ReportedUser/Robot_Control_with_depth_camera/README.md

 If everything was done correctly, the robot should be following your every movement!

 *In case you are setting up your joint limits, you'll need to stop ur3_moveit_config before every change for them to be processed.
 Also, has_position_limits: false doesn't work and seems to bug the urcap on the simulator, so if you want to deactivate something just comment it out.

+## Next goals

+Next steps I'll be adding to this project:

+- Pick and Place using the depth camera.
+- Improve code qualty of life.